jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

     - **Threat Vector**: (AKA attack vector) is the path or means by which an attack or attacker can gain access to a target in order to cause harm
     - **Exposure**: being susceptible to asset loss because of a threat; the potential for harm to occur
     - **Exposure Factor (EF)**: derived from this concept; an element of quantitative risk analysis that represents the percentage of loss that an org would experience if a specific asset were violated by a realized risk
-    - **Single Loss Expectancy (SLE)**: an element of quantitative risk analysis that represents the cost associated with a single realized risk against a specific asset; SLE = asset value (AV) * exposure factor (EF); a metric that represents the magnitude of loss or impact that a threat could have on a system or data, quantified as a percentage of loss that a realized threat would have on a specific asset; e.g. an EF of 0.2 (or 20%) for a specific threat would indicate that a realization of that threat would result in a loss of 20% of the asset’s value
+    - **Single Loss Expectancy (SLE)**: an element of quantitative risk analysis that represents the cost associated with a single realized risk against a specific asset;
+      - SLE = asset value (AV) * exposure factor (EF)
+      - Where EF is a metric that represents the loss a realized threat would have on a specific asset, quantified as a percentage: e.g. an EF of 0.2 (or 20%) for a specific threat would indicate that a realization of that threat would result in a loss of 20% of the asset’s value
+      - Note that EF is not a fixed number for an asset, but is a unique value determined by a specific threat affecting a specific asset
     - **Annualized rate of occurrence (ARO)**: an element of quantitative risk analysis that represents the expected frequency with which a specific threat or risk will occur within a single year
-    - **Annualized loss expectancy (ALE)**: an element of quantitative risk analysis that represents the possible yearly cost of all instances of a specific realized threat against a specific asset; ALE = SLE * ARO
+    - **Annualized loss expectancy (ALE)**: an element of quantitative risk analysis that represents the possible yearly cost of all instances of a specific realized threat against a specific asset
+      - ALE = SLE * ARO
-    - **Safeguard evaluation**: ALE for an asset if a safeguard is implemented; ALE before safeguard - ALE with safeguard - annual cost of safeguard, or (ALE1 - ALE2) - ACS
+    - **Safeguard evaluation**: ALE for an asset if a safeguard is implemented
+      - ALE before safeguard - ALE with safeguard - annual cost of safeguard
+      - or (ALE1 - ALE2) - ACS
     - **Risk**: the possibility or likelihood that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result; the > the potential harm, the > the risk

 - 1.9.2 Risk analysis, assessment, and scope
   - **Risk Assessment**: used to identify the risks and set criticality priorities, and then risk response is used to determine the best defense for each identified risk
   - Risk is threat with a vulnerability
   - Risk = threat * vulnerability (or probability of harm multiplied by severity of harm)
-  - Addressing either the threat or threat agent or vulnerability directly results in a reduction of risk (known as threat mitigation)
+  - Addressing the threat, threat agent or vulnerability directly results in a reduction of risk (known as threat mitigation)
   - All IT systems have risk; all orgs have risk; there is no way to eliminate 100% of all risks
     - Instead upper management must decide which risks are acceptable, and which are not; there are two primary risk-assessment methodologies:
       - **Quantitative Risk Analysis**: assigns real dollar figures to the loss of an asset and is based on mathematical calculations